-WATER UTILITY IMPROVEMENTS IN 2017
+WATER UTILITY IMPROVEMENTS IN 2018

-Every year major capital improvements are made to your water utility.
+Every year major capital improvements are made to the water utility.
 Water main replacement projects are scheduled to coincide with roadway projects that are part of our Capital Improvement Plan.
 These water main replacement projects are determined by main size and frequency of repair.
 Mains are upgraded to provide a volume of water to meet all domestic needs, heavy demand periods, and fire protection.
-A computer model of our distribution system can be used to aid in design.
+A computer model of our distribution system is used to aid in design.

-Water main replacement in 2017 included:
+Water main replacement in 2018 included: